JyoshnaBoppidi/Apache_Impala/README.md

 - You can also communicate through Hue Query editor.Once you enter the VM, open the web browser where you can find Hue.
 Click on that.
 ## To see the databases present in Impala:
 show databases;
+##  To create a database:
+create database databasename;